 UKAD has, in the last year, introduced a new training method for International Consultancy projects that promote greater international development and allow recipient nations to retain key knowledge within their countries.
 This sustainable method of training, approved by WADA, sees UKAD trainers working directly with the staff of other NADOs to improve their delivery skills in chosen anti-doping areas.
 This means these NADO staff are able to train future anti-doping personnel, keeping skills and knowledge within the country and not being reliant on continuous external support.
 This differs to traditional international training where trainers deliver sessions, but the tools to educate future staff are not given.

-If you are interested in being a beneficiary of one of UKAD’s International Consultancy programmes please contact Jamie Piggins, International and Stakeholder Relations Officer.
+If you are interested in being a beneficiary of one of UKAD’s International Consultancy programmes please contact Ruben Tavares, International and Stakeholder Relations Officer.